 Deck construction is considered an addition to a home, and therefore requires permits and inspections to ensure it’s safe.
-Please review the Deck Details document prior to your permit submission.
+Please review the deck details document prior to your permit submission: Appendix M - Residential Code.

-A basic deck usually requires only a Residential Building Permit.
+A basic deck usually requires only a Residential Building and Zoning Permit.
 The following types of permits could be required, depending on the complexity of the project:

-Residential Building Permit for construction of architectural and structural elements
+- Residential Accessory Building Permit for installation and construction

 Construction Document Requirements